kaiachain/metaverse-knowledge-kit/docs/service-sdk/dex-starter-kit.md

 # Overview

 A decentralized exchange (DEX) is a peer-to-peer marketplace where transactions occur directly between crypto traders.
-Klaytn has an opensource code for the DEX infrastructure containing features like fungible token swapping, staking and liquidity provision, token-based governance, and token minting.
+Kaia has an opensource code for the DEX infrastructure containing features like fungible token swapping, staking and liquidity provision, token-based governance, and token minting.

 This SDK includes the integration of [@klaytn/dex-contracts](https://github.com/klaytn/klaytn-dex-contracts/blob/dev/docs/dex-specification.md) in the starter kit to execute all the admin functionalities and basic user operations via the SDK.